 THE IMPORTANCE OF THE APPRENTICESHIP MENTOR

-All apprentices must be allocated an apprenticeship mentor when they start their programme.
-This partnership lasts for the duration of the apprenticeship and is very important as it is one of the factors that ensure the programme’s success…
+The apprentice/mentor partnership lasts for the duration of an apprenticeship and is very important as it is one of the factors that ensure the programme’s success…

 Apprenticeships offer a fantastic option for any business to grow their team.
 They address recruitment and skills shortages and help a business with succession planning by recruiting fresh talent or upskilling existing staff.
 Like other workplace training and CPD, apprenticeships are a way to invest in staff, boosting their motivation and loyalty.